Knicks guard Miles McBride

 Knicks guard Miles McBride Credit: Newsday/J. Conrad Williams Jr.

-A week ago Josh Hart and Donte DiVincenzo seemed bound to lead the second unit, the roles they held at the start of last season.
-Now the Knicks are left to put together the pieces that they hope can support the starters.
-With Julius Randle and DiVincenzo gone, Hart moves into the starting lineup and the Knicks must cross their fingers that the injury problems that cost them last season don’t surface again.
+A week ago, Josh Hart and Donte DiVincenzo seemed bound to lead the second unit — roles they held at the start of last season.
+Now the Knicks are left putting together the pieces they hope can support the starters.

 “I actually like our bench a lot,” Thibodeau said.
-“If you look at the things that our guys have done, and I’m not exactly sure who it might be, but Landry has been on a team that’s been at a high level, Cam has been on a team that’s won at a high level, Deuce has provided a lot for us over that time.
+“If you look at the things that our guys have done, and I’m not exactly sure who it might be, but Landry has been on a team that’s been at a high level, Cam has been on a team that’s won at a high level and Deuce has provided a lot for us over that time.
 Precious has been in a lot of big games for us.
 And then one of the starters is going to be there with them.
 So I feel that our bench is going to be a huge asset for us.”

-“Whoever is coming off the bench is up to coach,” McBride said.
+“Whoever is coming off the bench is up to Coach,” McBride said.
 “I feel like we have a lot of guys who can step in and do a lot of different things.
-We’ve been working all summer so I feel like we have a really good group of guys.”
+We’ve been working all summer, so I feel like we have a really good group of guys.”

-With versatile starters in Hart, OG Anunoby and Mikal Bridges, Thibodeau figured to have at least one of them on the court with the second unit.
+With versatile starters in Hart, Anunoby and Mikal Bridges, Thibodeau figured to have at least one of them on the court with the second unit.
 The defensive ability of those players, as well as McBride and Robinson, gives the Knicks a defensive grouping that plays into Thibodeau’s style.

 “I think defensively we can become a monster,” Achiuwa said.
 “Looking at guys like myself, OG, high defensive-minded players.
 Defensively we can take the life out of teams.
 I think we can bank on that to win games.”

 Part of what the Knicks are counting on as they make their way with this revamped roster is that there is familiarity.
-Thibodeau coached Towns in Minnesota.
-Bridges played at Villanova with Brunson and Hart.
-And even the bench pieces fit — Shamet played in Phoenix with Bridges, who is convinced Shamet can help this team.

-"Landry can shoot the ball really well, move without the ball, defensively talk to each other," Bridges said.
-"I’ve been around Landry for a while.
-Whenever we play pickup I always want Landry on my team.
+“Landry can shoot the ball really well, move without the ball and communicates well defensively,” Bridges said.
+“I’ve been around Landry for a while.
+Whenever we play pickup, I always want Landry on my team.
 He just daggers you away, he cuts, he moves off the ball so well.
 He’s fast.
 He can drive.
-He was a point guard before he got drafted and Philly made him into a spot-up shooter.
-He still has the ability to be a combo guard and do everything.
-I mean, I love Landry.”

 SUBSCRIBE